-To celebrate the release of Albert Maysles' last film, Iris we're bringing the cult classic made by him and his brother back to the big screen.
+To celebrate the release of That Summer, director Göran Hugo Olsson’s companion piece to Grey Gardens, we’re bringing the cult classic back to the big screen.

 Grey Gardens tells the story of a pair of reclusive New York socialites who live together in a dilapidated Hamptons mansion.
 Big and Little Edie, the aunt and cousin of Jacqueline Kennedy Onassis, invite us into their lives as they reminisce, sing, dance, yell at each other and watch approvingly as cats and raccoons befoul their rotting Long Island retreat.